 Late 2021 a colleague shared info with me about a camp ground at Noosa North Shore.
 I managed to book three nights in the second week of January.
-The story was that it had recently had an upgrade of facilities.
+The park had recently had an upgrade of facilities.

 To get there from Brisbane is around a two hour trip, crossing the Noosa river on the barge.

 It is not your typical caravan park.
 There are only a small umber of powered sites.